KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 5. Run the code.

-# Limitations
+# Limitations and Scope
 1. Can only download video+audio upto 720p
+2. Some Playlist links aren't supported
-2. Maximum of 50 videos of a playlist can be downloaded at once
+3. Only a maximum of 100 videos can be downlaod in a single playlist at once
+4. Requires constant maintainance, and version updates.
+5. Heavy Reliability on foreign Dependencies and modules.

 # Working